-3A.20: W1/2 Officers, WO and Senior Sailors Accoutrements positioning guide
+Table 3A.20: W1/2 Officers, WO and Senior Sailors Accoutrements positioning guide

 Medals Medals are to be positioned centrally above the left breast pocket with the top edge of the ribbon 15mm above the pocket's top line (at the centre).
 Note: Medals and specialisation badge not to be obscured by lapel.
-Specialisation badge Positioned centrally 5mm above medal ribbons.
+Specialisation badges First awarded badge is to be positioned centrally 5mm above medals.
+If two badges, second badge is to be worn 5mm above the first.
+Technical Charge Badges and Officer Specialisation badges are not to be worn concurrently.
 Citation Positioned centrally 20mm below medals.
 Name badge Positioned centrally on the right breast.
 Top edge of the name badge is to be in line with the top of the of the medal's ribbon.
 For members not entitled to wear a medal the name badge is to be positioned centrally on the right breast with the top edge of the name badge aligning horizontally to 15mm above the centre of the pocket on the left breast.
 (RAN Name Badge only name badge to be worn with medals Service Readiness Badge Worn centrally 5mm above name badge.
 Commendations Worn centrally 5mm above Service Readiness Badge.
-If 2 badges, senior badge positioned closest to the centre of the chest with a 3mm space separating them.
+If two or three badges, senior badge positioned closest to the centre of the chest with a 3mm space separating them.
 CWO Badge Worn centrally below name badge.
 RI Badge Worn centrally below name badge.